The definitive guide to Amazon S3

 Object tags are a paid feature, although very cheap.

-If you were thinking that S3 was just a Dropbox alternative for developers, at this point of the article, you will have changed your mind.
+If you were thinking that S3 was just a Dropbox alternative for developers, at this point of the article, you may have changed your mind.
 Here are some even more advanced features that have somewhat limited use cases, but may be required for the AWS Certified Solutions Architect Exam.
 And they definitely make AWS different from any other storage you heard of.

 Dual-Stack Endpoints (IPv6)